What Size AC Unit For 1300 Square Foot House?

 5 | 50 – 60 Btu’s per square foot |

-So, very clearly, if you know your climate zone, you will be able to determine the perfect ac unit for your home.
+So, very clearly, if you know your climate zone, you will be able to determine the perfect AC unit for your home.

-Know the heating efficiency: The search for the perfect unit doesn’t rest with the BTUs or climate zone.
+The search for the perfect unit doesn’t rest with the BTUs or climate zone.

 The efficiency rating is of great significance.
 There is no unit that will heat at 100% efficiency.
 So, how to check it out?